History of the Jews in Hadramaut

 The history of the Jews in Hadramaut stretches back to ancient times.
 The Hadhrami Jews were a subset of the Yemeni Jews.

 History

 The Hadramaut Region in Yemen today.
 The traditional region was larger.

+The Hadramaut Region in Yemen today.
+The traditional region was larger.

 The community was very old, and, after the rise of Islam and the expulsion of the Hejazi Jews, the main centers of Jewish population in Arabia were in Hadhramaut and in Aden.
 However, the Jews of Hadhramaut were much more isolated than their counterparts in Aden, and the community only became known to the outside world in the 1940s.
 The community had distinctive religious traditions.
 Many of the Hadhrami Jews converted to Islam, but after the founding of the State of Israel, some of the community made Aliyah, but those who remained assimilated and converted to Islam.
 Today, there are no longer any Hadhramaut Jews known to exist in Yemen.